 Much background information on Wellesley Public came from: Centennial Story: The Board of Education for the City of Toronto 1850-1950.
 Toronto: Thomas Nelson & Sons (Canada) Limited, 1950.

-No war memorials have been located yet for Wellesley Public School.
+Note: A WWII memorial has recently been located for Wellesley Public School.